markh-de/KiVar/README.md

 Severity: **Critical**.

 Before version 0.2.0, there were Options (actually only _one_ Option).
 An Option always started with a `-` (dash) character, followed by the Option identifier.
-The only Option supported was `!`, which resulted in the "Do not populate", "Exclude from Position Files", "Exclude from BoM" component attributes to be set.
+The only supported Option identifier was `!`, which resulted in the _Do not populate_, _Exclude from Position Files_ and _Exclude from BoM_ component attributes to be set (or cleared if the option was _not_ provided!).

 An Option could either be specified or _not_ specified.
+There was no way of removing/overriding an Option that was set via inheritance from a default Choice.

-If an Option was specified in a Default choice (specified by the identifier `*`), it was **not inherited** by specific choice definitions, but would have to be specified again in the specific definitions in order to be effective for those choices.
+If an Option was specified in a Default choice (specified by the choice identifier `*`), that Option was **not inherited** by specific choice definitions, but would have to be specified again in the specific definitions in order to be effective for those choices.
+This (questionable) design decision was made because, as mentioned above, there was no way to reset an option specified in a Default choice when overriding that Default choice with a specific choice.
+Hence, every choice declaration/definition caused all options to be reset for that specific choice, to allow providing a fresh set of options for specific choices.

 Values, however, were handled differently: They _were_ inherited from the Default choice definition.
-This (questionable) design decision was made because there was no way to reset an option specified in a Default choice when overriding that Default choice with a specific choice.
-Hence, every choice declaration/definition caused all options to be reset for that specific choice, to allow providing a fresh set of options for specific choices.

 With version 0.2.0, this behavior has changed.
 Default Choice inheritance has been streamlined and now applies to both Values (now called _Content_) and Options (now called _Properties_), thanks to the introduction of Property polarities.
 Polarities (called _Property Modifiers_) allow overriding property states with both _set_ (modifier `+`) and _unset_ (modifier `-`) operations.
 That is, after the Default Property states are applied (inherited), specific choices can (partially) override those states.